JoeClos/WebPortfolio/README.md

 ## Project Overview

 This portfolio highlights various projects I have worked on, with sections dedicated to my skills, background, and ways to get in touch.
-The pp projects are presented with detailed information (where applicable), including links to live demos and GitHub repositories.
+The projects are presented with detailed information (where applicable), including links to live demos and GitHub repositories.

 ## Key Features